inlg2025/inlg2025.github.io/sitedata/sponsor.md

 ### Silver Sponsorship - $1,200

 - All Bronze benefits, with sponsor's logo displayed at **_medium_** size
-- A complimentary registration for the main conference and workshop, along with a banquet invitation
+- A complimentary registration for the main conference and workshop, along with invitations to the banquet, reception, and lunch
 - Opportunity to showcase a poster panel with an optional desk

 ### Gold Sponsorship - $2,500